 The SCJ and MEXT's ILC Advisory Panel stated technical concerns regarding the reliability, earthquake protection, and stability of the window of the main beam dump, reaction between the high-energy beam and water, and containment of activated water.
-In order to respond to these concerns, it is very important to present a safe and concrete design of the main beam dump during the Pre-Lab period.
 This plan is proposed to proceed with the design of the main beam dump and to demonstrate the stability of the window and its handling procedure.

 The design work will be carried out with the collaboration of experts from the field of high-power targets and dumps worldwide.
 CERN operates beam dumps for large accelerators and high-power beam dumps, and SLAC and JLAB have experience with water-circulated beam dumps.
 KEK will lead the system design of the beam dump facilities, ensuring environmental and radiation safety in collaboration with the government, industry, and the scientific community.
 The engineering design of the vortex flow system in the water dump vessel and the overall water circulation system will be done following the experiences at SLAC and JLAB.
 The stability of the window will be confirmed from the perspective of radiation damage and mechanical robustness.
 The Ti alloy, Ti6Al4V, was selected as a window material following the experiences involving high-power targets and dumps globally, which was mostly conducted by proton beams.
 Further studies that increase the robustness will continue through collaboration.
-The mechanical robustness of the window will be confirmed through sealing prototypes and demonstration of the remote exchange for maintenance work under high radiation condition.
+The mechanical robustness of the window is confirmed through the prototyping of the sealing and demonstration of the remote exchange.
 A scheme for monitoring the integrity of the window will also be studied.
 The design for safety, that is, earthquake protection, containment of activated water, including the countermeasure for failures, is a major engineering issue to be addressed.
-The maintenance plan will be presented with a concrete design of equipment of the dump system.
 These will be conducted through collaboration with industries.